formsbyair/Documentation/docs/_docs/tags/system_tags.md

 order: 1
 ---

-These tags reference system or document information, and can be used in integration tasks and templates.
+These tags reference system or document information.

+&lt;&lt;[DocumentId]&gt;&gt; can be used everywhere, all other tags can only be used in integration tasks and templates.

 ### Document Tags